ncatlab/nlab-content/pages/6/7/3/7/17376/content.md

   \,.
 $$

-Therefore also the remaining morphism is an isomorphism.
+Therefore also the remaining morphism is an isomorphism ([[two-out-of-three]]).
 Since this holds for all $q$ and all basepoints, it is a weak homotopy equivalence.

 =--